zentrocdot/Bash/EASTER_EGGS.md

 # EASTER EGGS

-Programmers are of each kind are quite funny guys since the early beginning of the computer age.
+<p align="justify">Programmers are of each kind are quite funny guys and gals and others since the early beginning of the computer age.</p>

-This is the story of the littel prince.
+<p align="justify">This is the story of the littel prince.
+Try it out on yor own:</p>

-Try out:

 <pre>aptitude moo